-Displays summary and performance information for a specified router.
+Shows summary and performance information for a specified router.

+This report does not handle multiple memory pools or multiple processors.
 The following table describes the Router Health Summary report.

 Table 117.
 Properties of the Router Health Summary report

 Property Description Typical uses The Router Health Summary report can be used to monitor recent changes in a key router.
 It can also be used to monitor a bottleneck in the network.
 Prerequisites To use this report, you must enable the ciscoMemoryPctUsage, cpuBusyPoll, and Default Chassis polls with the Store Poll Data option enabled.
 Data model BIRT